dkrasic/react-ts-base/README.md

-# Getting Started with Create React App
+# REACT-TS-APP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+On top of it `prettier` was added as the code formater, `eslint` in configured and `husky` is used for the pre-commit hook.`styled-components` are used for style implementations.

+This project should be used as the base for other projects that require similar tech stack.

 ## Available Scripts